Bhushan-Wagh98/notes/README.md

 ## Roles & Responsibilities :-

-- GitHub is Managed & Readme.md done by Bhushan Wagh.
+- GitHub is Managed & Readme.md done by Bhushan.

-- The Landing Page is created by Monika Sananse.
+- The TextBox is created by Ankur.

-- GoodKart page is designed & functioned by Ankur Singh Yadav.

-- The Navbar, Search functionality, footer, Search results page, category dropdown is designed and functioned by Bhushan Wagh.

-- All products page and filter data is designed & functioned by Chandan Kumar.

-- Cart is designed & functioned by Aman Khan.

-- Sign Up and Log In page is designed & functioned by Ankur Singh Yadav.

-- Checkout page is designed & functioned by Sandeep Raj.
+- Help page is created by Chandan.

-- All the JSON Data is collected by Bhushan Wagh.
+- Backend is created by Bhushan.

 ## Learning :-